maybeflexa/Wraith-Lib/Documentation.md

 ## Slider

 Pick a number from a range.
+The value box can be edited directly.

 ```lua
 local Slider = Tabs.Main:AddSlider("WalkSpeed", {